SimonJWales/StarCitizen.Hal.Extractor/README.md

 * Fork this repo if you want to play around with the code (and improve it)

 ## General Installation (standalone version)
-* Download the latest MSIX windows installer version file from: [HAL X LATEST](https://sc-hal.com/hal-x/latest)
+* Download the latest version of [HAL Extractor from the Microsoft Windows Store](https://sc-hal.com/hal-x/latest)
-* Run the file and install to your device.
+* Once installed, you can find the application in the apps list, as usual.

 ## How to (standalone version)
 * Open the application in the same way you open any other app on your device.
-* Select the location of the `.p4k` data file
+* Select the location of the `.p4k` data file (this will be remembered between sessions)
-* Select the output folder for the extracted data
+* Select the output folder for the extracted data (this will be remembered between sessions)
 * Select the file types you want to extract
 * Hit the Extract button